Naval High School (Turkey)

 After the 2016 Turkish coup d'état attempt, the Naval High School, along with the other military high schools in Turkey, was closed.
 Subsequently, the National Defense University was established in 2016.

 History

 The history of Deniz Lisesi dates back to 1773.
-The high school was established as the Mühendishane-i Bahr-i Hümâyûn (Imperial School of Naval Engineering) in the Kasımpaşa district of Istanbul, on the northern shoreline of the Golden Horn, where the shipyards and arsenal of the Ottoman Navy, and the headquarters of the Ottoman Ministry of the Navy (Bahriye Nezareti) were located.
+The high school was established as the Imperial School of Naval Engineering (Mühendishane-i Bahr-i Hümâyûn) in the Kasımpaşa district of Istanbul, on the northern shoreline of the Golden Horn, where the shipyards and arsenal of the Ottoman Navy, and the headquarters of the Ottoman Ministry of the Navy (Bahriye Nezareti) were located.
+It was later known as the Imperial Naval School (Mekteb-i Bahriye-i Şahane).